FAIRChemistry/datamodel_calibration/specifications/calibration_standard_model.md

 # Calibration Standard Data Model

-This data model structures data of standard measurements and spectra of spectroscopic measurements of a molecule.
+This data model structures data of standard measurements of a molecule.

 ## Root objects